Oxfam outlines the latest in the closing of the US Agency for International Development. Take action to protect US humanitarian aid.

-U.S. foreign aid plays a critical role in tackling poverty, hunger, and inequality worldwide, which is why the Trump administration’s freeze on foreign development assistance was met with public outrage and pushback from organizations, including Oxfam.
-This was followed by an announcement from the Trump administration that it would dismantle the U.S. Agency for International Development (USAID), which provides humanitarian and development assistance worldwide.
+U.S. foreign aid plays a critical role in tackling poverty, hunger, and inequality worldwide, which is why the Trump administration’s recent cuts were met with public outrage and pushback from development and humanitarian organizations, including Oxfam.

-So what does the Trump administration's decision to reduce or even eliminate foreign aid mean, what impact could it have around the world, and why is it critical for the government to reverse this decision?
+So what does the Trump administration's decision to eliminate so much foreign aid mean, what impact could it have around the world, and why is it critical for the government to reverse this decision?
 Oxfam answers all of these questions and more.

-What is USAID and what does it do?
+What was USAID and what did it do?

 Foreign aid programs help people around the world in various ways, providing food, healthcare, education, economic development, and disaster relief.
 It’s a key part of U.S. foreign policy and has proven to be an important factor in reducing global poverty.
 This type of assistance—from the United States as well as other governments and international institutions—has saved millions of lives.